 Part of the audience

 * Charles Stewart is Professor Emeritus of History at the University of Illinois at Urbana-Champaign and a Visiting Scholar at Northwestern University's Institute for the Study of Islamic Thought in Africa.
-Professor Stewart has written widely on Islam in West Africa in the 18th through 20th centuries.
+Professor Stewart has written widely on Islam in West Africa in the 18th century through to the 20th century.
 He is the author of Islam and Social Order in Mauritania: A Case Study from the Nineteenth Century and the founder of the Arabic Manuscript Management System, a bilingual database of over 20,000 Arabic manuscripts from West Africa.